stanle-cs/sdl2cpong/README.md

-# pong in C using SDL2
+# Pong in C using SDL2
 A clone of pong created using SDL2 written in C.

 ![Pong](pong.png)